Pingala: Prosody-Aware Decoding for Sanskrit Poetry Generation: Human Evaluation

 \section{Human Evaluation}

-We performed a focused human evaluation on a random sample of 50 test examples, obtained from the best performing model i.e. \texttt{NLLB-dist-1.3B}, independently rated by two expert reviewers.
+We performed a focused human evaluation on a random sample of 50 test examples, obtained from the best performing model i.e. \texttt{NLLB-dist-1.3B}, independently rated by five expert reviewers.
 Each reviewer judged the same 50 outputs on \emph{semantic coherence} (degree of faithfulness to the input, 1–5 Likert).
-Reviewer backgrounds were deliberately complementary: Annotator 1 holds a Master's in Sanskrit literature and is engaged in pre-doctoral research; Annotator 2 is a practising poet and avadhani (Sanskrit and Telugu) who is also completing a technical Master's.
-The per-annotator means are: A1 - 3.08; A2 - 2.32.
-Inter-annotator agreement is low (Cohen's Kappa = -0.091 for semantic), reflecting divergent judgments on semantic fidelity rather than clear discrepancies on metrical form.
-In short, human raters unanimously confirm high syntactic quality but show substantial subjectivity on semantic coherence; this suggests the need for either a larger rater pool, tighter rubric calibration, or additional training examples to stabilize semantic judgments.
-More details on Human Evaluation is available at \autoref{sec:human_eval}.
+Reviewer backgrounds were diverse: Annotator 1 holds a Master's in Sanskrit literature and is engaged in pre-doctoral research; Annotator 2 is a practising poet and avadhani (Sanskrit and Telugu) who is also completing a technical Master's, Annotator 3 and 4 are trained in traditional Sanskrit pedagogy (Gurukulam background) with Master’s degrees in Sanskrit literature and Annotator 5 is an active Sanskrit scholar specializing in translation.
+The Inter-annotator agreement score $\alpha$ = 0.0585 which is low.
+For the generated poetry, majority of the reviewers agree on translation adequacy while disagreement stems from morpho-syntactic irregularities.